 “Your best plan is to stay as active as you can both before and after surgery.
 We suggest a simple walking program – one that focuses more on minutes rather than miles.

-Week 6 and beyond: Slowly increase your minutes of walking each time and your number of times each week until you reach 30 minutes, 5–7 days of the week.”8
+Week 6 and beyond: Slowly increase your minutes of walking each time and your number of times each week until you reach 30 minutes, 5–7 days of the week.”9

 Fluid intake is related to the amount of fluid lost during exercise.
 Although each body is different, and the amount varies among individuals.
-To determine how much needs to be replenished, you may compare your weight before and after exercise.
+To determine how much water needs to replenishment, you may compare your weight before and after exercise.
 Alternatively, check your urine.
 When it gets clear like water, the likelihood is that you are well hydrated.
-Always remember that with age, our thirsty alarm wears out with age.
+Remember that our thirsty alarm wears out with age.
 Therefore, hydrate before being thirsty.
 Consult a physician for any special requirements if you decide to exercise with an ostomy.

 (2) Smoking, alcohol consumption, diet and physical activity following stoma formation surgery, stoma-related concerns, and desire for lifestyle advice: a United Kingdom survey.
 Beeken, R., Haviland, J., Taylor, C., Campbell, A., Fisher, A., Grimmett, C., Ozakinci, G., Slater, S., Wilson, I. & Hubbard, G. BMC Public Health.
 2019. https://bmcpublichealth.biomedcentral.com/articles/10.1186/s12889-019-6913-z